blankochan/RumbleReplay/README.md

 # Obtaining a Replay

-After you install the mod, there should be a new folder in your `Melonloader\UserData` folder called RumbleReplay
+After you install the mod, there should be a new folder in your `Melonloader\UserData` folder called `Replays`

 Whenever you start a match, it'll automatically create a new .RR file.